 Every parent’s hope is an uncomplicated birth with a healthy outcome for both mother and child.
-Some of my most gut wrenching cases involve outcomes with tragic outcomes for the families.
+Some of my most gut wrenching cases involve tragic outcomes for the families.
 Even something that has become as routine as a cesarean birth can end badly for the the mother, child, or both.

 Cesarean section births (C-section births, abdominal deliveries), are usually performed if a vaginal delivery poses a risk to the life or health of the mother or baby.
 Factors that would lead a physician to opt for a C-section would include: